DrewNull/optimizely-cms12-upgrade/README.md

 Upgrade-Assistant can be extended to automatically execute additional commands.
-Optimizely has a public GitHub repo for their own Upgrade-Assistant extensions which provides some Opti-specific capabilities:
+Optimizely has a public GitHub repo for their own Upgrade-Assistant extensions which provide some Opti-specific capabilities:

 - String Replacement
 - Remove Default Argument for the TemplateDescriptor Attribute